Jake-Fieldhouse/ProxMoxMonitorDash/README.md

 # ProxMoxMonitorDash

 This repository provides `Proxmox.sh`, a zero-input bootstrap script for a single-node Proxmox VE installation.
-It creates an AdGuard Home LXC container, configures DNS syncing and publishes DNS records for each guest to both AdGuard Home and Tailscale MagicDNS.
+It targets Proxmox VE 8.4 or newer and assumes `tailscale` is already configured.
+The script creates an AdGuard Home LXC container, configures DNS syncing and publishes DNS records for each guest to both AdGuard Home and Tailscale MagicDNS.

 ## Purpose
 - Detect LAN settings and prepare an AdGuard Home container.